Netsurfclub/erp-api/README.md

 Note that:

-- For local development use the **dev** Spring profile.
+- For local development prefer to use the **dev** Spring profile with Docker.
-- The **default** Spring profile, it is configured with an H2 in-memory database for passing the Continuous integration GitHub check.
+- The **default** Spring profile is configured with an H2 in-memory database for passing the Continuous integration GitHub check.
+In case you need to use this, you can manage it in the [H2 Console](http://localhost:8080/h2-console).

 ### Start application